wedapashi/cpp/31_smart_pointers/unique_ptr/README.md

         |               ~~~~~~~~~~~~~~~~~~~~~~~~^~~
     make: *** [Makefile:17: all] Error 1

-You can move a unique pointer because thought it doesn't have copy semantics, it has move semantics.
+You can move a unique pointer because though it doesn't have copy semantics, it has move semantics.
 So, if you are willing to pass this pointer as a smart pointer to a function, you ought to move it in the function call using `std::move`.

     transfer(std::move(sensPtr));